 - Some will recommend a certain word count (or hour count) per day or per week.
 Goals like that can be helpful for some.

 - Finding the right time of day, location, and tools for writing may also be important.
-Some writers are fine under every condition, and others work much better using a certain pen, a certain device, writing in the morning versus evening, full or hungry, etc.
+Some writers are fine under nearly any condition, and others work much better using a certain pen, a certain device, writing in the morning versus evening, full or hungry, etc.

 - A certain order of tasks might also be important for you, for example starting with an outline, starting a writing session with an “invention technique” such as listing ideas or fastwriting (aka freewriting), or beginning your writing session by reading over the last day’s work are common recommendations.